 And these are not just empty statements.
 The Quantum team has already helped many businesses leverage their data and get valuable insights from it.

-For example, one of our clients is a provider of intelligent returns services that works with numerous retailers worldwide, including ASOS, GymShark, Missguided.
+For example, one of our clients is a provider of intelligent returns services that works with numerous retailers worldwide, including ASOS, GymShark, and Missguided.
 The company needed a web solution that would help it effectively handle all the terabytes of data it possesses.
 To meet the client’s requirements, our team built a comprehensive data analytics and visualization system that does the following:

 – obtains data from third-party databases, organizes it per specific requirements, and stores it